Skip to main content

 • Does it return sensitive data?

-• Should it be implicit, or only used when explicitly requested?
+• Should it be implicit, or only used when explicitly selected?

 Server lifecycle